All that is green and healthy!

 I can still remember Saag day in my childhood home.
 Mum would spend the whole day in the kitchen, as saag would be made to last many days, it would be cooked and then also sectioned up and shared with other local family members too.
 As Mustard Greens were not available here, we would use spring greens and add fresh fenugreek, spinach, cabbage, whatever we could get our hands on at that time – the list was endless.

-The creation of saag in our home as I am sure it was in many other Punjabi homes was almost a family event.
-When binding it with the cornmeal towards the end of the cooking process, Mum would add it slowly, a little at a time, and Dad would mix it in very quickly using a ‘Madani’, which was a rounded piece of wood attached to a long stick and Dad would swivel it around in the saag, making sure the cornmeal was blended into it really well without creating any lumps, leaving it silky and creamy.
+The creation of saag in our home was almost a family event.
+When binding it with the fine cornmeal towards the end of the cooking process, Mum would add it slowly, a little at a time, and Dad would mix it in very quickly using a ‘Madani’, which was a rounded piece of wood attached to a long stick and Dad would swivel it around in the saag, making sure the cornmeal was blended into it really well without creating any lumps, leaving it silky and creamy.

 Below are the ingredients I used for my Saag – but feel free to use spinach, fresh fenugreek and any other leafy green vegetables you wish.
 I used whatever I could get my hands on during the UK lockdown.
 Be sure to wash all the vegetables thoroughly before preparing them for cooking and if you are using a pressure cooker then cook until they are really soft.